 - a.
 Athletic facilities (excludable by members who perform services for the LLC); - b.
 De minimis benefits (excludable by members who perform services for the LLC)-these include such things as death benefits, company parties or picnics, tickets for entertainment or sporting events, etc.); - c.
 Dependent care assistance (excludable by members who perform services for the LLC); - d.
 Educational assistance (excludable by members who perform services for the LLC); - e.
 Employee discounts (excludable by members who perform services for the LLC); - f.
 De minimis meals, which are also not subject to the 50% meals limitation (this includes meals furnished at certain employer-operated eating facilities, unless provided to a "highly compensated employee"); - g.
 No-additional-cost services (excludable by members who perform services for the LLC)-these are services that do not cause the employer to incur any substantial additional costs and are offered to customers in the ordinary course of business; - h.
 Working condition benefits (excludable by members who perform services for the LLC)-this includes company cars and job-related education; - i.
 Retirement planning services; - j.
 Tuition reduction programs; and - k.
-Health savings accounts.
+Health savings accounts, which can be treated as either distributions or guaranteed payments.